Mike Slinn

 I think docker has been pushed hard in the media because it is a gateway technology to PaSS.
 This is a trend that PaSS vendors like AWS and Azure want to encourage, but customers are pushing back.

-Three popular choices for installing the Ruby language exist that follow best practices, depending on your needs.
-Other choices exist, but the user communities are much smaller; follow the path less traveled at your peril.
-Note that only 5% of Ruby developers do not use a Ruby version manager in the image below:
+Various popular choices for installing the Ruby language exist that follow best practices.
+The less popular choices have smaller user communities; follow the path less traveled at your peril.

 1. Install the current version of Ruby standalone, without a Ruby version manager.
 This option might be most appropriate for a production Linux system that has the minimum amount of software installed.
 It is the simplest option for Ubuntu and WSL.
 This option is problematic for Macs, however, so read on for a better option.
-If you use this option you will have to set the GEM_HOME environment variable, and add $GEM_HOME/bin to the PATH.
+If you use this option, you will have to set the GEM_HOME environment variable and add $GEM_HOME/bin to the PATH.
+The details are explained below.

 3. As a regular user using the rvm version manager. rvm has more features than rbenv and is easier to install, but it is older and has features that are no longer required with modern versions of Ruby. rvm also redefines some system commands, which can be awkward and confusing.
-Like the rbenv option, this option does not require you to mess around with environment variables.
+Like the rbenv option, rvm does not require you to mess around with environment variables.
+This article will not discuss rvm any further.

 The official Ruby installation instructions are inconsistent across different OSes.
-For example, the Ubuntu installation instructions for Ruby also installs the Ruby system headers, while the MacOS instructions do not mention the subject, even though they are required.
-Fear not, dear reader, I will tell you all in this post.
+For example, following the Ubuntu installation instructions for Ruby also installs the Ruby system headers, while the macOS instructions do not mention the subject, even though they are required.
+Fear not, dear reader; I will tell you all in this article.

-Regardless of how you install Ruby, gems should never be installed by using elevated user privileges (in other words, do not ever use sudo).
+Regardless of how you install Ruby, gems should never be installed by using elevated user privileges (in other words, without using sudo).

 Standalone Ruby